Hydrodynamic and symbolic models of computation with advice: Simulation with area-preserving diffeomorphisms

-Exactly as it happened with the blocks $B_i$, the image blocks $B_i'$ will not intersect either the block determined by those sequences that have at position zero the symbol $\tilde q_0$.
-This easily follows from the application that we did of \cite[Theorem 7]{Mo} and \cite[Lemma 0]{Mo}: we only need to use the blocks determined by words of the form $(t_{-1}.qt_0)\in \Sigma \times Q \times \Sigma$, whose image by $\phi_{GS}$ never has a $\tilde q_0$ in its zero position.
-We will now extend $F$ to another rectangular domain: we will first define this rectangle and its image.
-The first rectangle, which will be denoted by $B_N$, is given by the Cantor block of $\tilde C$ corresponding to those sequences that have at position zero the symbol $\tilde q_0$ (this is a horizontal rectangle in $I^2$).
+We will now extend $F$ to another rectangular domain so that the map also includes the instructions \eqref{eq:inf} as well.
+We will first define this rectangle and its image.
+The rectangle, which will be denoted by $B_N$, is given by the Cantor block of $\tilde C$ corresponding to those sequences that have at position zero the symbol $\tilde q_0$ (this is a horizontal rectangle in $I^2$).
 Let $\tilde B$ be the block given by those sequences that have at position zero the symbol $\tilde q_1$, this is another horizontal rectangle in $I^2$.
-No block $B_i'$ intersects $\tilde B$, since $\tilde q_1'$ is not in the image of the transition function of $\tilde T$, and hence $\tilde q_1'$ cannot be in the zero position of a sequence in the image blocks.
-Now we define $B_N'$ as the block which is the image of $\tilde B$ by the translation
+No block $B_i'$ intersects $\tilde B$, since $\tilde q_1$ is not in the image of the transition function of $\tilde T$.
+Now we define the image block $B_N'$ as the image of $\tilde B$ by the translation

 where $\alpha$ is the number associate do the left-infinite sequence $(a_\infty.0...)$ via a map like \eqref{eq:ide}.
 That is, if the alphabet was of two symbols and $a_\infty=(...s_{-2}s_{-1}.0...)$, then $\alpha=\sum_{i=1}^\infty s_{-i}\frac{2}{3^{-i}}$.